yuval-po/token-bucket-rate-limiter/README.md

 Another possible (though somewhat dubious) use for this mechanism is to safeguard against developer errors.
 If a developer makes a mistake and an operation that should refund itself (i.e. call `ITokenTicket.refund()`) does not do so, you can experience rapid capacity loss.

-Auto-refund can mitigate this, to some degree by ensuring token tickets are eventually reclaimed.
+The `autoRefund` configuration property  can mitigate this, to some degree by ensuring token tickets are eventually reclaimed:

-are granted for a limited time period and it is important to ensure that unused tokens are returned to the bucket even if the user forgets to manually refund them.
-The autoRefund configuration property can be used to enable auto-refunds:

 https://github.com/yuval-po/token-bucket-rate-limiter/blob/68d046cc681ffcdc99381f72fa94257f9fc56069/examples/configuration/auto-refund.ts#L1-L17